Alcidespb24/RAG/output.md

 Individually identifiable health information is information that is a subset of health information, including demographic information collected from an individual, and:

-1. Is created or received by a health care provider, health plan,
+(1) Is created or received by a health care provider, health plan,

-entity is reviewed by other participating covered entities or by a third party on their behalf for the purpose of administering the sharing of financial risk.
+(2) An organized system of health care in which more than one health care provider typically provides health care to individuals;

 (3) A group health plan and a health insurance issuer or HMO with respect to such group health plan, but only with respect to protected health information created or received by such health insurance issuer or HMO that relates to individuals who are or who have been participants or beneficiaries in such group health plan;

 15

-HIPAA Administrative Simplification Regulation Text March 2013
+# HIPAA Administrative Simplification Regulation Text

+# March 2013

 (4) A group health plan and one or more other group health plans each of which are maintained by the same plan sponsor; or